 Tylan should be given twice a day (every 12 hours) for about 6 weeks.
 For pet’s that need longer treatment with Tylan, you can make the dosage as low as possible.
 Your pet’s condition should start to improve after the first week, but contact your veterinarian if it does not improve over the 6 week course.

-You can order a 100 gram bottle of Tylan Powder through Amazon.com with free shipping.
+You can order a 200 ml bottle of Tylan Powder through Amazon.com.